Coronavirus: Covid-19: Community healthcare frontliners left out of planning and training, says nurses union

-On 22 March, before the announcement of a planned nationwide lockdown, Gauteng’s Department of Health announced new measures to reduce the spread of Covid-19.
+On 22 March, Gauteng’s Department of Health announced new measures to reduce the spread of Covid-19.
 The new restrictions focused mainly on public healthcare facilities in the region which has the highest number of infections.
 At the time of the announcement, Gauteng had 132 confirmed cases.
 With the number of infections expected to grow, community healthcare workers remain among the most vulnerable to excessive exposure.

 Some of the restrictions announced by the Gauteng Department of Health include cancellation of all elective surgeries and health events.
 The Department has also restricted visitation allowing only two visitors per patient.
 And, in an effort to reduce interpersonal contact, patients are advised to use Peleboxes to collect their medication.